humdek-unibe-ch/sh-shp-kanji-adults/README.md

 ## Installation

 1. Install `sh-shp-survey_js` and `sh-shp-lab_js` and run their migrations.
-2. Place this plugin under `server/plugins/kanji_adults`.
+2. Clone this plugin into `server/plugins`.
 3. Upload the study images (173 files) to a served folder (default `/assets/kanji`). `@base_path` and `@asset_base` at the top of the migration set the URL prefix; `@base_path` must match `BASE_PATH` in